wvirany/mfal/README.md

 - **History**: handles bookkeeping, metric computation, logging, checkpointing

-molbo is built on top of BoTorch and supports three optimization settings, each defined by a specific oracle and acquisition optimizer pairing.
+molbo is built on top of BoTorch and supports three optimization settings, each defined by a specific oracle and acquisition optimizer pairing:

 **Continuous setting:** in the continuous setting, `AnalyticOracle` wraps a differentiable function and `ContinuousMaximizer` optimizes the acquisition function via gradient-based optimization over a bounded domain.